nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 There are however bad choices that you can make.
 E.g. use a new development language that is not mature, has no rich toolset and no community of other people using it for machine learning yet.

 Within your solution architecture you should justify the choice you make based upon dependencies as outlined in this reference architecture.
-But you should also take into account the constraints that account for your project, organisation and other architecture factors that will drive your choice.
+But you should also take into account the constraints that account for your project, organisation and other architecture factors that drive your choice.
 If have e.g. a large amount of Java applications running and all your processes and developers are Java minded, you should take this fact into account when developing and deploying your machine learning application.